-If you could tell the history of rice pilaf, you could tell the history of the world to at least as far back as Alexander the Great.
-It’s a dish that is ubiquitous across most of the world’s cuisines.
+Pulao, or “pilaf,” is ubiquitous across most of the world’s cuisines.
 This is probably because it is such a great dish for large gatherings.
-To make a large pot of rice pilaf is not much more difficult than to make a small pot.
+Making a large pot of vegetable rice pulao is not much more difficult than making a small pot.

 Of course, every region adds their own flair to the dish.
 In India, rice pilaf is called pulao and it has many variations from region to region.
 It is most popular in the northern areas, such as Kashmir and Gujarat where my family is from.
 This is probably because it most likely came to India from the Persians.
 Persian dishes tend to be most popular closest to Iran and fade in popularity as you move southeast across the subcontinent.